VNG

 An advanced, non-invasive diagnostic evaluation using infrared video goggles to record involuntary eye movements (nystagmus) and assess vestibular, oculomotor, and brain function—particularly useful for dizziness, vertigo, and post-concussion symptoms.

-Concussions often disrupt the vestibulo-ocular reflex and eye-tracking, causing persistent imbalance or visual issues even when imaging is normal.
-VNG objectively measures these subtle changes through a battery of targeted sub-tests.
+Concussions often disrupt the vestibulo-ocular reflex and precision eye-tracking, causing persistent imbalance or visual issues even when standard anatomical imaging appears completely normal.
+VNG objectively measures these subtle functional changes through a battery of targeted sub-tests.

 Key components evaluated include: